 Tasmania - south west

-Below is a list of all the pages on this website which concern places in the south west of Tasmania, including the highway to the west coast.
+Below is a list of all the pages on this website which concern places in the south west of Tasmania.
 See map at bottom of page for locations.

 There are several scenic stops on the road crossing Tasmania to its west coast, but the one with the most extensive views is Donaghys Hill lookout.
 On a grey murky day you might see nothing.
 In clear weather the stunning views more than justify the interruption to the drive and the uphill climb.